-2013: The Seminary was granted Candidacy for Accredited Status by the ATS Board of Commissioners and began a two year period of institutional self-study.
+2013: The Seminary was granted Candidacy for Accredited Status by the Association of Theological School's Board of Commissioners and began a two year period of institutional self-study.

-: In June, the Commission on Accrediting of the Association of Theological Schools granted Baptist Seminary of Kentucky accreditation, approving the Master of Divinity degree program.
+2015: In June, the Commission on Accrediting of the Association of Theological Schools granted Baptist Seminary of Kentucky accreditation, approving the Master of Divinity degree program.

-: Founding President Greg C. Earwood retires.
+2016: Founding President Greg C. Earwood retires.

-: Dr. David Cassady is named the second president of Baptist Seminary of Kentucky.
+2017: Dr. David Cassady is named the second president of Baptist Seminary of Kentucky.